starcoinorg/website/content/docs/deploy_move_contract.md

 weight: 8
 ---

-# Deploy Move contract

-Move is a new programming language developed to provide a safe and programmable foundation for the [Libra Blockchain](https://github.com/libra/libra).
-Starcoin Blockchain also support Move language to write smart contract.
+Move is a new programming language developed to provide a safe and programmable foundation for the [Libra Blockchain](https://github.com/libra/libra).Starcoin Blockchain also support Move language to write smart contract.

-First start a dev network as described in [dev_network.md](./dev_network.md), and get some coins, say `1000000000`.
+First start a dev network as described in [Run/Join Network](./runnetwork), and get some coins, say `1000000000`.

 Then, let contracting!